 By Foo Yun Chee and Leila Abboud

-BRUSSELS, Feb 24 (Reuters) - EU lawmakers postponed a planned vote on Monday on scrapping mobile phone roaming charges by 2015 and preventing telecoms network operators from charging companies such as Google and Amazon to provide faster web services.
+BRUSSELS, Feb 24 (Reuters) - EU lawmakers want to scrap mobile phone roaming charges by 2015 and to prevent telecoms network operators from charging companies such as Google and Amazon to provide faster Web services, EU documents show.

 The proposals from the European Parliament’s industry committee go far beyond European Telecoms Commissioner Neelie Kroes’s plans to overhaul the EU telecoms industry, which include ending roaming fees by 2016.

-If implemented, they could hit Europe's telecoms providers which are struggling to lift their revenues, down for the fifth consecutive year.
+The plans come as Europe’s telecoms providers struggle to lift their revenues, down for the fifth consecutive year.

-"Roaming providers shall not levy any surcharge (from Dec.
-15, 2015) in comparison to the charges for mobile communications services at domestic level on roaming customers in any member states for any regulated roaming call made or received," the committee said in a proposal document seen by Reuters.
+“With effect from 15 December 2015, roaming providers shall not levy any surcharge in comparison to the charges for mobile communications services at domestic level on roaming customers in any member states for any regulated roaming call made or received,” the committee said in a paper seen by Reuters.

 It said roaming charges for sending text messages and for using any regulated data roaming services should also be phased out by the same deadline.

-The committee could side with proponents of net neutrality, concerned that telecoms companies might block or slow access to content on the Internet or charge content providers more for delivering their services at faster speeds.
+The committee also sided with proponents of net neutrality, concerned that telecoms companies might block or slow access to content on the Internet or charge content providers more for delivering their services at faster speeds.

-"Where such agreements are concluded with the provider of internet access, that provider should ensure that the enhanced quality service does not cause material detriment to the general quality of Internet access," the document said.
+“Where such agreements are concluded with the provider of internet access, that provider should ensure that the enhanced quality service does not cause material detriment to the general quality of internet access,” the EU document said.

 Telecoms operators, some of whom might already have such deals, said industry sources, are opposed to the proposed rule.